Nebil1/Digital-signal-processing-Voice-recognition/README.md

                                               Objective

  General Objective:
-The general objective of this project is to develop a method to implement voice recognition system using phython.
+The general objective of this project is to develop a method to implement a voice recognition system using python.

  Specific Objectives:
 1. Investigate the most commonly used techniques and parameters for voice recognition.